Diethylstilbestrol: Society and culture

-Alan Turing, the ground-breaking cryptographer, founder of computing science and programmable computers, who also proposed the actual theoretical model of biological morphogenesis, was forcefully given this drug to induce chemical castration as a punitive and discredited "treatment" for homosexual behaviour, shortly before he died in ambiguous circumstances.
+Alan Turing, the ground-breaking cryptographer, founder of computing science and programmable computers, who also proposed the actual theoretical model of biological morphogenesis, was forcefully given this drug to induce chemical castration as a punitive treatment for homosexual behaviour, shortly before he died in ambiguous circumstances.

 At least on one occasion in New Zealand in the early 1960s, diethylstilbestrol was prescribed for the "treatment" of homosexuality.

-James Herriot describes a case regarding treating a small dog's testicular Sertoli cell tumor in his 1974 book All Things Bright and Beautiful.
+Veterinarian James Herriot describes a case regarding treating a small dog's testicular Sertoli cell tumor in his 1974 book All Things Bright and Beautiful.
 Herriot decided to prescribe a high dose of stilboestrol for the recurring tumor, with the amusing side effect that the male dog became "attractive to other male dogs", who followed the terrier around the village for a few weeks.
 Herriot comments in the story that he knew "The new drug was said to have a feminising effect, but surely not to that extent."

 Veterinary use

 Canine incontinence

 DES has been very successful in treating female canine incontinence stemming from poor sphincter control.
-It is still available from compounding pharmacies, and at the low (1 mg) dose, does not have the carcinogenic properties that were so problematic in humans.
+It is still available from compounding pharmacies, and at the low (1 mg) dose, does not have the carcinogenic properties that were found to be problematic in humans.
 It is generally administered once a day for seven to ten days and then once every week as needed.

 Livestock growth promotion

 The greatest usage of DES was in the livestock industry, used to improve feed conversion in beef and poultry.
-During the 1960s, DES was used as a growth hormone in the beef and poultry industries.
-It was later found to cause cancer by 1971, but was not phased out until 1979.
+From 1947, DES was used as a growth hormone in the beef and poultry industries.
+In the following years high levels of DES were detected in poultry sold for human consumption.
+Mink farmers later noticed that their animals were having miscarriages after feeding them discarded chicken heads that contained DES implants.
+The use of DES in poultry was banned in chickens in 1959 after male agricultural workers reported sterility and breast growth.
+DES was later found to cause cancer by 1971, but was not phased out until 1979.
 Although DES was discovered to be harmful to humans, its veterinary use was not immediately halted.
 As of 2011, DES was still being used as a growth promoter in terrestrial livestock or fish in some parts of the world including China.